ninchat/ninchat-webhook/webhook.md

   attacks can be mitigated by storing each signature string until expiration.

 - `aud` string indicates the target/owner of the webhook.
-The string can be obtained from Ninchat while configuring webhooks: **its scope can be realm, realm owner (user) or company**.
+The string can be obtained from Ninchat while configuring webhooks: its scope can be realm, realm owner (user) or company.
 It must always be verified before processing a request.

 - `event` string is the event name.